 Discretionary Distributions in Cook Islands Trusts

-Most Cook Islands asset protection trusts are structured as discretionary trusts.
+Cook Islands asset protection trusts are structured as discretionary trusts.
 No beneficiary has a fixed right to receive distributions of income or capital.
-The trustee decides whether to make a distribution, when to make it, how much to distribute, and to which beneficiary.
-This is not a minor design choice.
-It is one of the primary mechanisms that prevents creditors from claiming a beneficiary’s interest in the trust or forcing the trustee to hand over assets to satisfy a judgment.
+The trustee decides whether to distribute, when, how much, and to whom.
+This discretionary structure is one of the primary reasons creditors cannot claim a beneficiary’s interest in the trust or force the trustee to hand over assets.

 Speak With a Cook Islands Trust Attorney